0xuser/EVM-bulk-balance-checker/README.md

 ### Usage
 1. Define networks RPCs and tokens in the `config.py` file.
 2. Paste addresses you want to check into `accounts.txt` file, each address should be on a new line.
+You can also use a blank line to separate account packages.
 3. Run `main.py` and select desired network.